- Privacy Notice

 7. Children's Privacy

 Our website is intended for individuals 18 years of age and older.
 The website is not directed at, marketed to, nor intended for, children under 18 years of age.
 We do not knowingly collect any information, including Personal Information, from children under 18 years of age.
-If you believe that we have inadvertently collected Personal Information from a child under the age of 18, please contact us at the address below, and we will take immediate steps to delete the information.
+If you believe that we have inadvertently collected Personal Information from a child under the age of 18, please contact us set forth in Section 10 below, and we will use reasonable efforts to delete the information.

 8. External Links